binadiegha/binadiegha/README.md

 ### Hi there 👋

-I'm A softfware developer starting his journey one PR at a time...
+I'm Jones Binadiegha(Bina for short) Gabriel, A softfware developer starting his journey one PR at a time...
 Looking forward to creating magic on the internet.

 Here are some ideas to get you started: